 Studying in Adelaide has its advantages!
 For instance, living in Adelaide doesn’t burn a hole in your pocket.
 The city is not only among the cheapest Australian cities to study in, it is also the fifth most liveable city in the world according to the Economist Intelligence Unit’s 2014 Liveability Survey.

-Adelaide has also been ranked 9th in Lonely Planet´s Top 10 Cities to Visit 2014.
+Adelaide has also been in Lonely Planet´s Top 10 Cities to Visit.
 The top 5 reasons to come to Adelaide according to Lonely Planet are:

-Doesn´t this sound great?
-Let´s check the beaches!
+Doesn't this sound great?
+Let's check out the beaches!

 With 3,700 kilometres of coastline, South Australia offers many stunning, white and uncrowded beaches where you can enjoy the long, warm summer.
 You can get from the city campus to the nearest beach in only 15 minutes!
 West Beach, Henley Beach and Semaphore Beach are all close by.
 So is Glenelg Beach, which is a popular weekend destination with many restaurants, cafes and a sandy, white beach.
 Would you like to swim with wild dolphins, go diving or snorkelling?
 Go to Glenelg Beach!

 Before you start your studies at the University of South Australia or during the weekends and in holidays, you can explore the city.
 Here are some cool free activities in Adelaide: